Bright, juicy tomatoes that burst with flavor. Crisp, dry rosé wine. Briny olives. Flaky pastry drenched in sweet honey and pistachios.

 Many delicious regional cuisines fall under the umbrella of Spanish cuisine, including Basque, Andalusian, Catalan, and Valencian.

 Daydreaming of tapas?
 Cruise to Seville, where they’re a mainstay of the Andalusian fare synonymous with the city.
 Another famous Spanish dish, paella, is a staple of Valencian cooking.
 And you can learn to make it yourself while you’re there!
-We offer a Cruise Global, Taste Local shore excursion in Valencia that takes guests off the beaten path, to a quaint country farmhouse.
-The experience includes a lesson on making paella—and the opportunity to enjoy some for yourself, of course.
+In Valencia, we'll take you off the beaten path, to a quaint country farmhouse for an shore excursion that includes a lesson on making paella — and the opportunity to enjoy some for yourself, of course.

 In Barcelona, you’ll mostly be enjoying classic Catalan cuisine.
 Pair locally made artisan cheeses and salty jamón serrano (dry-cured ham) with a bubbly glass of Cava, the region’s sparkling wine.
 If arranging a few great dinners out is one of your favorite parts of planning a vacation, Barcelona is the city for you.
 There are so many incredible places to eat, from swanky Michelin-starred restaurants to tiny tapas bars.
 Here are a few to try:

 - Alkimia: An intimate Michelin-starred restaurant from celebrity chef Jordi Vilà that blends modern and traditional.

 - Lomo Bajo: This smaller offshoot of the meat-focused restaurant Lomo Alto serves up sandwiches that are so much more than you realized a sandwich could be.
 At both restaurants, quality meats are aged slowly and cooked over coals with an almost scientific precision.